syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Getting-Started.md

 To know more about obtaining our components, refer to these links: [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows).
 Also, if you prefer to manually refer the assemblies instead of NuGet, refer to this [link](https://help.syncfusion.com/xamarin/introduction/control-dependencies#sfdataform) to know about the dependent assemblies for SfDataForm.

+N> Important
+Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your Xamarin application to use our components.

 ## Launching the data form on each platform

 To use the data form inside an application, each platform application must initialize the data form renderer.
 This initialization step varies from platform to platform and is discussed in the following sections: